Are you up to date on vaccines?

 The short answer is yes.

-“Vaccines help everybody,” said Monalisa Tailor, MD, Norton Community Medical Associates., a manager with Norton Immediate Care Centers.
+“Vaccines help everybody,” said Monalisa M. Tailor, M.D., internal medicine physician with Norton Community Medical Associates.
 “Childhood immunizations can wear off, and you can be at risk for developing diseases based on your job, lifestyle or travel habits.”

 Why should adults get vaccinated?

-In general, all adults need regular shots to keep them from getting and spreading the many vaccine-preventable diseases such as influenza (flu) and whooping cough (pertussis).
+In general, all adults need regular shots to keep them from getting and spreading the many vaccine-preventable diseases such as flu (influenza) and whooping cough (pertussis).

 “Skipping vaccines means you run the risk of missing work, running up medical bills or not being well enough to care for your family,” Dr. Tailor said.